cheshire137/gohuedata/README.md

 # gohuedata

 Command-line tool written in Go to get data from your Philips Hue system.
 Just a little work-in-progress that I'm fiddling with.
+I built this using Go version 1.17.5 on macOS.

 ## How to use/develop